meysam-motaharfar/World-Weather-Dashboard/README.md

 ### 1) What are the average trends for key weather conditions and air quality metrics globally?

+The chart below illustrates the global average trends for key weather conditions and air quality metrics:

 </br>

 <div style="text-align: center;"> <img width="700" alt="Metrics" src="Metrics.png"> </div>